risingwavelabs/risingwave-docs-legacy/docs/sql/info-schema.md

 WHERE table_name='taxi_trip';
 ```

-To find out tables that contain a column called `trip_id':
+To find out tables and views that contain a column called `trip_id`:

 ```sql
 SELECT table_name